rtpchan/dango/README.md

 # Dango
-**combined and adopted from various libraries, refer to original libraries**

-**not tested, not production ready, and ABSOLUTELY NO WARRANTY**

-Dango is a collection of functions that can be used with [Ebiten](ebiten.org)
+Dango is a collection of functions that can be used with [Ebitengine](ebitengine.org)

 ## data.go - FS
 ### embedded file system